Sylvie Testud: Life and career

 In 2003, she published the autobiographical book Il n'y a pas beaucoup d'étoiles ce soir, with anecdotes of her day-to-day life as an actress.
 The French edition featured a cover designed by her sister Ghislaine.

-One of her most noted performances was as the star of the film Stupeur et tremblements, adapted from the novel by Amélie Nothomb, for which she was awarded a César and a Lumières Award for Best Actress in 2004.
+One of her most noted performances was as the star of the film Stupeur et tremblements, adapted from the novel by Amélie Nothomb, for which she was awarded a César and a Lumière Award for Best Actress in 2004.
 She plays a woman struggling with the difference in culture between the Japanese business world and the western, Belgian world, from which she comes.
 In 2005 or 2006 she returned to her native Lyon (to the Théâtre de la Croix Rousse), where she played the rôle of Edith in Philippe Faure's adaptation of Stefan Zweig's La Pitié dangereuse.
 She starred in 2007's two-time Academy Award-winning film La Vie en rose, as Momone, Edith Piaf's best friend.
 In the 2008 film Sagan, she portrayed the writer Françoise Sagan, earning unanimous praise for her hauntingly accurate portrayal and for which she was again nominated for the César for best actress.

 She was made Chevalier (Knight) of the Ordre national du Mérite in March 2009.

-She has a son, Ruben, born on 15 February 2005, and a daughter Esther, born in January 2011.
+She has a son, Ruben, born on 15 February 2005, and a daughter Esther, born in January 2011 with the same partner, whose ,she did not make public.

 In 2012, she participated in Rendez-vous en terre inconnue.